AashrayBuild/aashraybuild.in/content/english/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Let us solve your critical website <br> development challenges" image : "images/banner-art.svg" content : "Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Quam nihil enim maxime corporis cumque <br> totam aliquid nam sint inventore optio modi neque laborum officiis necessitatibus"
+  title : "Design, plan and build your home with <br> different services provided by us" image : "images/banner-art.svg" content : "We provides different kinds of services related to construction."
   button:
     enable : true
     label : "Contact With Us"